Cumberland Gap Tip Line

-The Wilderness Road campground is located approximately 3 miles from the park visitor center off of Highway 58 in Virginia.
-It has 160 sites in a beautiful wooded setting.
+The 160 site Wilderness Road Campground is located approximately 3 miles from the park visitor center off of Highway 58 in Virginia.

-20, 30 and 50 amp electrical hookups are available at 41 of the sites.
+20, 30 and 50 amp electrical hookups are available at 41 of the paved sites.
 Hot showers and potable water are located in the comfort stations.
+Camping rigs up to 50 feet can be accomodated at these sites.
+Most of the sites require backing in with the exception of one pull through site.

 Campsites are available on a first-come, first-served basis.

-All tent and RV sites are one-half price for Senior Pass and Access Pass holders.
+All tent and RV sites are one-half price for Golden Age, Interagency Senior Pass and Interagency Access Pass holders.

 Reservations for group campsites can be made up to 90 days in advance by calling the park visitor center at (606)248-2817.